miwermi/credit-risk-analysis/README.md

 <img src="https://github.com/miwermi/credit-risk-analysis/blob/main/graphics/easyensemble.jpg" alt ="graphic">

 ## Summary
-Summarizing the results of the machine learning models, and a recommendation on the model to use, if any.
-Justified reasoning.
+Because the final ensemble learning method produed the highest accuracy score (93%) and the highest F1 score -- as well as great precision and sensitivity scores, it would appear to be the best method for predicting risk for this data.